 A snaking caravan is something that no one ever wants to encounter.
 Responsible caravanners take steps to make sure it doesn’t happen.
 However, there’s a certain inevitability that once every now and again, you’re going to have to contend with it.

-Towing your tourer to your destination should be an enjoyable part of the trip, with accessories such as the best caravan sat navs helping caravanners enjoy a stress-free experience.
+Towing your tourer to your destination should be an enjoyable part of the trip, with accessories such as the best caravan sat nav helping caravanners enjoy a stress-free experience.
 However, being confronted by caravan snaking can quickly turn this experience sour.
 If it’s not dealt with appropriately, it can lead to the caravan dragging the tow car with it, resulting in the driver losing control.

 What is caravan snaking?

+So first things first – what exactly is a snaking caravan?
 Snaking is when the caravan begins to move from side to side when you’re towing it.

 If you leave it unchecked, the swinging motion can become more pronounced until the caravan begins to drag the tow car with it.
 The driver loses control and the family holiday is over before it’s even started.